 Because of our corporate structure, we as well as the investors are subject to unique risks due to uncertainty of the interpretation and the application of the PRC laws and regulations, including but not limited to regulatory review of oversea listing of PRC companies through a special purpose vehicle.
 We are also subject to the risks of uncertainty about any future actions of the PRC government in this regard.
 We may also be subject to sanctions imposed by PRC regulatory agencies including Chinese Securities Regulatory Commission ("CSRC") if we fail to comply with their rules and regulations.
-Although the Company is currently not required to obtain permission from any of the PRC central or local government to obtain such permission and has not received any denial to list on the U.S. exchange, our operations could be adversely affected, directly or indirectly, by existing or future laws and regulations relating to its business or industry, if we inadvertently conclude that such approvals are not required when they are, or applicable laws, regulations, or interpretations change and we are required to obtain approval in the future.
+Although the Company is currently not required to obtain permission from any of the PRC central or local government to obtain such permission and has not received any denial to list on the U.S. exchange, our operations could be adversely affected, directly or indirectly, by existing or future laws and regulations, or interpretations change and we are required to obtain approval in the future.
 For a description of relevant risks related to our corporate structure, see "Risk Factors - Risks Relating to Doing Business in China" and "Risk Factors - Risks Relating to Our Corporate Structure."